Using the Default Package Management UI¶

 To create an environment, perform these steps:

-- Add a name to the environment.
+- Name the environment.

-- Add a description about the environment.
+- Provide a description for the environment.

 Attaching a Cluster to an Environment¶